microsoft/azure-health-data-services-workshop/Challenge-03/Readme.md

 ## Step 3 - Upload Sample Data

-1. In the Azure Portal, navigate to the FHIR-Bulk Loader Blob Storage resource that was created in Challenge-01.
+1. In Azure Portal, navigate to the FHIR-Bulk Loader Blob Storage resource that was created in Challenge-01.

 2. Click on `Storage browser (preview)` and then click on `Blob container`.
 ![Blob Containers](./media/portal-browser-container.png)